maneeshkumar52/PGP_AIML/README.md

 #### Project Link :

-## 7. Computer Vision - Face Detection
+## 8. Computer Vision - Face Detection

 In this hands-on project, the goal is to build a face recognition system, which includes building a face detector to locate the position of a face in an image and a face identification model to recognize whose face it is by matching it to the existing database of faces.
 Recognize, identify and classify faces within images using CNN and image recognition algorithms.

-#### Skills and Tools :
-Computer Vision, CNN, Transfer Learning, Object detection

-#### Project Link :

-## 8. Computer Vision - Face Recognition

-The objective of this project is to build a face recognition system, which includes building a face detector to locate the position of a face in an image and a face identification model to recognize whose face it is by matching it to the existing database of faces.
 Face recognition deals with Computer Vision a discipline of Artificial Intelligence and uses techniques of image processing and deep learning.

 #### Skills and Tools :
-Computer Vision, Keras, CNN, Siamese Networks, Triplet loss
+Computer Vision, Keras, CNN, Transfer Learning, Object detection, Siamese Networks, Triplet loss

 #### Project Link :

 ## 9. Natural Language Processing - Sarcasm Detection